LUNG CANCER AWARENESS

 - wheezing from one side of your chest (this might make it difficult to sleep on one side)

 If you have these symptoms, you should see your Doctor.
 However these symptoms are also very common in people who do not have lung cancer.
 People with long-term lung disease might have many of these symptoms, but it’s very important to tell your doctor if your usual symptoms change or become worse.
 Your doctor can arrange for tests to find out whether or not you have lung cancer.

 If you have a tumour that has spread outside the lungs, the first symptom might not come from the chest at all.
 In this case, symptoms might include:-

 - jaundice (when the colour of your skin or eyes becomes yellow)

 - nerve or brain damage.
 This might affect walking, talking, behaviour or memory

 If you are worried about your symptoms you should talk to your GP.

 Remember that in many cases there will be another explanation for your symptoms other than cancer.

-For further information please click on the link below:-
+For further information and support, please click on the link below:-

 QUESTIONS ABOUT CANCER ?